elenas70/econblog/README.md

 <br />In 2020 the rise in unemployment rates was more rapid and reached higher levels than during any of the the past recessions since 1976.
 I compare the unemployment dynamics for men and women during the COVID recession with the recessions during the 1976-2019 using the Current Population Survey.

-### PhD Research in Family Decision-Making and Labor Economics
+### PhD Research in Household and Labor Economics

 5/10/2016 [Decision-Making of Households.
 Family Labor Supply, Migration, and Marriage](https://rucore.libraries.rutgers.edu/rutgers-lib/51472/)
-<br />I examine family decision using theoretical and empirical analysis.
-I am interested in the different roles that the main decision makers in the family play in the common decision.
-The first chapter focuses on the family decision about the labor supply of the wife, the second, on family residential mobility and migration, and the second, on the determinants of marriage.
+<br />I examine family decision using theoretical and empirical analysis, focusing on the different roles that the main decision makers in the family play in the common decision.

 ### <span style="color:goldenrod">Relevant Studies</span>